-A couple of weeks ago I had a Book Launch Party, and during the Q & A someone asked me what I have learned the most about myself in the process of writing Helping Effortlessly.
+A couple of weeks ago I had my Book Launch Party, in celebration of my book that details my physical, mental, and spiritual recovery from Burnout.
+During the Q & A someone asked me what I have learned the most about myself in the process of writing Helping Effortlessly.
 This blog post comes from the spinning in my head from that question which resulted in answers about Greatness.
 If you are interested in catching some highlights of that night you can catch them on my Facebook page here.

 What is greatness and how did I get in touch with a) my own greatness and b) the greatness of those around me?